keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 `<EntryTemplatesGroup>`
-:   The *UUID* of the group that contains templates for the creation of new entries.
+:   The *UUID* of the group that contains templates for the creation of
+    new entries.

 `<EntryTemplatesGroupChanged>`
 :   *DATETIME* of the last change to the templates group.

 `<HistoryMaxItems>`
-:   An *INTEGER* indicating the maximum number of items the history of an element may have (history items are described in (#entry-history)).
+:   An *INTEGER* indicating the maximum number of items the history of
+    an element may have (history items are described in (#entry-history)).
     When the number of items in an entry's history exceeds this number, the password manager SHOULD delete the oldest history items until the number of history items no longer exceeds this value.

 `<HistoryMaxSize>`
 :   An *INTEGER* indicating the maximum history size in bytes.
-If an entry's history exceeds this size, the password manager SHOULD delete the oldest history items, until the total history size no longer exceeds this value.
+If an entry's
+    history exceeds this size, the password manager SHOULD delete the oldest history items, until the total history size no longer exceeds this value.

 `<LastSelectedGroup>`
 :   *UUID* of the group that was last selected by the user.

 `<LastTopVisibleGroup>`
 :   *UUID* of the last 'top' item.
-This seems to always be the root group of the database.
+This seems to always be the root group
+    of the database.

-`<Binaries>`
+`<Binaries>` (KDBX 3.1)
-:   A sequence of zero or more `<Binary>` elements containing files attached to entries in the database.
+:   A sequence of zero or more `<Binary>` elements containing files attached
+    to entries in the database.
 Each `<Binary>` element is a *BLOB* containing the file's contents. `<Binary>` elements MUST have an `ID` attribute, which is a unique *INTEGER* identifying the *BLOB* data and a *BOOLEAN* attribute `Compressed`, indicating whether the *BLOB* data is Gzip-compressed [@RFC1952].
+    \
     A database SHOULD NOT contain two `<Binary>` elements with the same *BLOB* data.
+    \
+    This element is only specified for KDBX 3.1 and lower.
+KDBX 4.0 stores files in its encrypted binary inner header, so this element MUST NOT be present if the container format is version 4.0 or higher.

 `<CustomData>`
-:   A sequence of zero or more *STRING MAP* `<Item>` elements. `<Item>` elements can be used by plugins to store arbitrary string data at database level.
+:   A sequence of zero or more *STRING MAP* `<Item>` elements. `<Item>`
+    elements can be used by plugins to store arbitrary string data at database level.

 ## Data Section